-The availability of Internet access at Southern Westchester BOCES ("SWBOCES") provides an opportunity for staff and students to access information and contribute to SWBOCES' online presence.
-SWBOCES/school/classroom websites must relate to curriculum or instructional matters, school authorized activities, or general information of interest to the public pertaining to SWBOCES or its schools.
-Staff and students are prohibited from publishing personal home pages or links to personal home pages as part of SWBOCES/school/classroom Web Page(s).
-Similarly, no individual or outside organization will be permitted to publish personal Web Pages as part of SWBOCES/school/classroom Web Page(s).
+The availability of Internet access in the SWBOCES provides an opportunity for staff and students to access information and contribute to the SWBOCES' presence on the World Wide Web.
+The SWBOCES/school/classroom Websites must relate to curriculum or instructional matters, school authorized activities, or general information of interest to the public pertaining to the SWBOCES or its schools.
+Staff and students are prohibited from publishing personal home pages or links to personal home pages as part of the SWBOCES/school/classroom Web Page(s).
+Similarly, no individual or outside organization will be permitted to publish personal Web Pages as part of the SWBOCES/school/classroom Web Page(s).

-Internet access for the creation of Web Pages is provided by SWBOCES and all information must be reviewed by the Web Master prior to publishing it on the Web.
-Personnel designing information for the Web Pages must familiarize themselves with and adhere to SWBOCES standards and guidelines contained in this policy.
-Failure to follow SWBOCES standards and may result in disciplinary sanctions in accordance with law and/or the applicable collective bargaining agreement.
+Internet access for the creation of Web Pages is provided by the SWBOCES and all information must be reviewed by the Website Manager prior to publishing it on the Web.
+Personnel designing information for the Web Pages must familiarize themselves with and adhere to SWBOCES standards and procedures.
+Failure to follow SWBOCES standards or responsibilities may result in disciplinary sanctions in accordance with law and/or the applicable collective bargaining agreement.